DillonKyleDev/FlatEngine/README.md

 ### Script

-**EDIT: This is outdated.**
 Scripts in FlatEngine are written in Lua in ".scp.lua" files.
-The Script component is merely a container for a script reference.
-Eventually I plan on enabling exposure of Lua variables inside the Script component but that is not currently a feature of FlatEngine.
-See the explanation farther down on how scripting works in FlatEngine for more details.
+The Script component is a container for a script reference and allows you to expose variables to the lua script from the inspector window for customizeability across GameObjects using the same Script.
+See the more detailed explanation further down on how to use the Script components and Lua in FlatEngine2D.

 ### Button